aodix85/dulldull/README.md

       }
     }

-- Enable the new site by creating a symlink to the sites-enabled directory using **ln -s /etc/nginx/sites-available/mywebsite.com /etc/nginx/sites-enabled/** replacing *mywebsite.com* with your website name
+- Enable the new site by creating a symlink to the sites-enabled directory using **sudo ln -s /etc/nginx/sites-available/mywebsite.com /etc/nginx/sites-enabled/** replacing *mywebsite.com* with your website name
-- Remove the softlink to the default Nginx webpage using **rm /etc/nginx/sites-enabled/default**
+- Remove the softlink to the default Nginx webpage using **sudo rm /etc/nginx/sites-enabled/default**
    > **NOTE:** If you see the default Nginx webserver page then you have likely skipped this step
-- Test the configuration for any syntax errors and reload Nginx using **nginx -t && systemctl reload nginx**
+- Test the configuration for any syntax errors and reload Nginx using **sudo nginx -t && systemctl reload nginx**
 - Copy the website files from this repository to the */var/www/mywebsite.com* directory in Ubuntu
    > **NOTE:** There are several ways to get the files onto Ubuntu.
 If using Cockpit Navigator from within Cockpit you can go to *Navigator* in the menu on the left hand side and simply drag and drop the index.html, sw.js, manifest.json, favicon.png, FiraMono-Regular.ttf, and RobotoSlab-Regular.ttf files into the window.
 You can also put them on to a file share and use wget to pull them over.
-You can use **nano /var/www/mywebsite.com/index.html** to create a new file called *index.html* within the */var/www/mywebsite.com* directory and can copy and paste the contents of the index file into it, and you can do the same for sw.js and manifest.json, but note that as the .png and .ttf files are not text-based files you will not be able to create a blank file and add those contents that way.
+You can use **sudo nano /var/www/mywebsite.com/index.html** to create a new file called *index.html* within the */var/www/mywebsite.com* directory and can copy and paste the contents of the index file into it, and you can do the same for sw.js and manifest.json, but note that as the .png and .ttf files are not text-based files you will not be able to create a blank file and add those contents that way.
 I recommend using Cockpit Navigator with Cockpit specifically for this reason and for simple site management.

-From here, any changes that you need to make should be followed by the command **nginx -t && systemctl reload nginx** and you should reboot occasionally to ensure that your changes will survive reboot and that the webserver will come up on reboot.
+From here, any changes that you need to make should be followed by the command **sudo nginx -t && systemctl reload nginx** and you should reboot occasionally to ensure that your changes will survive reboot and that the webserver will come up on reboot.

 TTF files can be found at [Google Fonts](https://fonts.google.com/) but if you change the fonts, make sure that you have updated the index.html file accordingly.